|

 Story: Holmes returns home for the school

-holidays to find strangers occupying the manor house
+holidays to find strangers occupying the manor

-from the local doctors, Sowerbutts and Whitney.
-The
+Turnbulls, from the local doctors, Sowerbutts and

-travelling broadsheet salesman Natty Dan tells of
+Whitney.
+The travelling broadsheet salesman Natty

-his royal welcome at the Manor and how he has been
+Dan tells of his royal welcome at the Manor and

-invited back for dinner, and arranges to meet Holmes
+how he has been invited back for dinner, and

-Mo" scrawled in chalk beside him.
+chalk beside him.

-Searching the hut he finds animal tracks
+Searching the hut he finds animal

-Manor House, and Sowerbutts gives Sherlock a
+to the Manor House, and Sowerbutts gives Sherlock

-deerstalker to wear.
+a deerstalker to wear.
 At the Manor, Holmes meets

 Jasper Moran, brother of Sebastian, who tells him